 The next day, after the talk, I proceeded to the Sinhung Coalmine, where enemy surveillance was less severe.
-Ri Hyo Jun, representative of the mine at the meeting, guided me.
+Ri Hyo Jun, representative of the mine at the meeting, guided me along with Han Cho Nam.

 The unfortunate miners' families, numbering 300, were leading a suffocating life in decayed, ramshackle barracks.
 At the mine scores of people died every year from labour accidents and various diseases.
-I gathered the organization members and core elements of the labour union in a secret place on Mt Sambat and explained the September Appeal to them and gave them immediate tasks.
+I gathered the organization members and core elements of the labour union in a secret place on the mountain behind the mine and explained the September Appeal to them.